michealcarac/DeepPi/InitialSetup.md

 interface wlan0
 metric 200
 ```
-Lower metric prioritizes one over other, so when we are connected to the pi over ethernet, we can then turn on the wifi when connected to it.
+Lower metric prioritizes one over other, so when we are connected to the Pi over ethernet, we can then turn on the wifi when connected to it.
 Do the opposite if you are using Wifi for the static.

 ### Setting up Dynamic VNC via Ethernet, although Wifi can be used. -Dynamic